forestryio/forestry.io/hugo/content/docs/faqs/how-to-change-the-default-front-matter-language-json-toml-or-yaml.md

 draft: true

 ---
-Forestry respects the configuration set for your Front Matter format (JSON, TOML or YAML) set in you `config.yml` or `config.tml` file.
+Forestry respects the configuration set for your Front Matter format (JSON, TOML or YAML) set in your `config` file.

 {{% code_tabs %}} {{% tab "toml" %}}